TkkrLab/website/content/_index.en.md

 Have we piqued your interest?
 Then come and visit us without any obligation and get to know our community, participants and the possibilities of hackerspace TkkrLab.
 <br />
 <br />
 In the right-top corner of our site you will find the space state.
-When we're open you're more than welome to come visit!
+When we're open you're more then welcome to come visit!
 See our [heatmap](https://mapall.space/heatmap/show.php?id=TkkrLab) to get an idea when we are normaly open.
+You can also make an appointment via our [ticket system](https://tickets.tkkrlab.space/TkkrLab/rondleiding/).
 <br />
 <br />
 If you want keep posted about our activities you can subscribe on our [newsletter](http://eepurl.com/gLxrLD) or [contact](/contact/) us.